-Talk to girls with disabilities and their caregivers.
+Include Girl Scout Members with Disabilities.
+Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
-Connect with the balloon ride operator to determine any access or safety steps that need to be arranged in advance.
-The United States Access Board has transportation resources and information to support people with disabilities.
+Always be sure to contact the balloon ride operator or location in advance to determine any safety steps that need to be prearranged and ensure they are able to accommodate those with disabilities.
+For more information, visit the U.S. Access Board for transportation resources and information to support people with disabilities.

-In addition to physical and social-emotional disabilities consider the history, culture, and past experiences of the girls in your troop that could affect a girl's ability to equally participate in an activity.
-Work with girls and families to understand how an activity is perceived.
-Ensure that all girls and their families feel comfortable that they have access to whatever is needed to fully participate such as the proper equipment, prior experiences and skills needed to enjoy the activity.
+Equity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Work with members and families to understand how an activity is perceived.
+Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,